OutSystems/docs-product/src/building-apps/data/operations/fetch-display.md

 ---
-summary: Fetching data from the database using Aggregates.
+summary: Explore how to fetch and display database data using Aggregates in OutSystems 11 (O11).
 tags:
 locale: en-us
 guid: c1c2a735-0768-4e33-8e42-73329e7944ae